google/differential-privacy/differential_privacy/docs/cpp_lib/algorithms/order-statistics.md

 [bounded algorithms](https://github.com/google/differential-privacy/blob/master/differential_privacy/docs/cpp_lib/algorithms/bounded-algorithm.md).
 However, when bounds are not manually set, the algorithms do not infer input bounds by spending privacy budget.
 Instead, they use the numeric limits of the input type as bounds.
-All order statistics algorithms also contain additional parameters, as we see in the example below.
 The `Percentile` algorithm requires the additional parameter `percentile`.
-For example, when constructing the `Percentile` algorithm:
+For example, when constructing the `Percentile`
+algorithm:

 ```
 util::StatusOr<std::unique_ptr<Percentile<T>>> percentile =
-   Percentile<T>::Builder.SetAccuracy(T accuracy)
+   Percentile<T>::Builder.
                          .SetPercentile(double percentile)
                          .Build();
 ```

 *   `T`: The input type, for example `double` or `int64`.
-*   `T accuracy`: The order statistics algorithms use an underlying noisy binary search to find the desired quantile.
-This parameter corresponds to how many rounds of binary search to perform.
-Each round of the search consumes a fraction of the privacy budget.

 *   `double percentile`: This parameter is required for the `Percentile`